-Over 40% of adults in our area don't undertake sufficient regular physical activity, including a quarter (27%) who are considered 'inactive', engaged in less than half an hour of physical activity each week.
+Over 40% of adults in our area don't undertake sufficient regular physical activity, including nearly a third (30%) who are considered 'inactive', engaged in less than half an hour of physical activity each week.
 Physical activity promotes cardiovascular health and mental well-being.